nodejs/node-chakracore/README.md

 execution.

 ## How to get started
-This is a preview of the TTD functionality we are adding to Node & ChakraCore.
+This is a very early preview of the TTD functionality that we are adding to Node & ChakraCore.
-There are bugs and performance issues that make it unsuitable for use as a production debugger.
-However, we are developing in the open we want to share our progress and hopefully  get feedback, bug reports, functionality requests, and pull-requests from the community.
+It is not intended for any production use.
+However, we are developing in the open and wanted to share our progress to get feedback, bug reports, functionality requests, and pull-requests from the community.
 We are working to stabilize and rapidly improve the TTD functionality so check in often for updates!

 ### Setup
 To get started with TTD you will need the following: